nathan-lioe/SkinScan/README.md

 ## How it works:

 - Preprocesses the CSV files with image paths and diagnoses
-- Handle missing data
+- Handles missing data in the HAM10000 dataset
-- Create train, validation and test sets
+- Creates train, validation and test sets
-- Derma Dataset class to load images and labels efficiently
+- DermaDataset class to load images and labels efficiently
 - Pre-trained ResNet-50 model, a powerful Convolution neural network developed by Microsoft
 - Fine tuned to match data
 - Training_model function that handles the core training loop